-Introduction
+1 Introduction

 - The registration of a trade mark confers on the trade mark holder exclusive rights therein that give the trade mark holder the right to prevent third parties from using identical marks for identical goods as well as identical or similar marks on products that are either identical or similar, if such use could cause consumer confusion.
 For trade mark holders of reputed trade marks, these rights also extend to the use of identical or similar signs on unrelated products if such use without due cause takes unfair advantage of, or is detrimental to, the distinctive character or the repute of trade mark.
 However, these rights are subject to the principle of exhaustion of trade mark rights, also known as the "first sale doctrine".
-The exhaustion of trade mark rights. - According to the exhaustion of trade mark rights, a trade mark shall not entitle the trade mark holder to prohibit its use in relation to goods which have been put on the relevant market under that trade mark by the trade mark holder or with his consent.
-The above shall not apply where there exist legitimate reasons for the trade mark holder to oppose further commercialization of the goods, especially where the condition of the goods is changed or impaired after they have been put on the market. - 3) Some countries follow the principle of national exhaustion or regional exhaustion, where trade mark rights are exhausted respectively only within the country or region of sale, restricting parallel imports.
+The exhaustion of trade mark rights and "first sale doctrine" will be jointly referred as exhaustion of trade mark rights. - According to the exhaustion of trade mark rights, a trade mark shall not entitle the trade mark holder to prohibit its use in relation to goods which have been put on the relevant market under that trade mark by the trade mark holder or with his consent.
+The above shall not apply where there exist legitimate reasons for the trade mark holder to oppose further commercialization of the goods, especially where the condition of the goods is changed or impaired after they have been put on the market. - Some countries follow the principle of national exhaustion or regional exhaustion, where trade mark rights are exhausted respectively only within the country or region of sale, restricting parallel imports.
 Others adopt international exhaustion, where trade mark rights are exhausted globally after the first sale, allowing parallel imports across borders.

-Why AIPPI considers this an important area of study
+2 Why AIPPI considers this an important area of study